spack/spack-tutorial/tutorial_packaging.rst

   $ exit
   $ cd $SPACK_ROOT

-Now that we know what arguments to provide to configure, we can add them.
+Now that we know what arguments to provide, we can update the recipe.

 ------------------------------
 Specifying Configure Arguments
 ------------------------------

-Let's add the arguments to the ``package.py`` file to specify the installation paths identified above for the two concrete dependencies.

-We know what options we want to use, but how do we know where to find the installation paths for the package's dependencies from within the ``package.py`` file?
+We now know which options we need to pass to ``configure``, but how do we know where to find the installation paths for the package's dependencies from within the ``package.py`` file?

-We can get that information by querying the package's concrete ``Spec`` instance.
+Fortunately, we can query the package's concrete ``Spec`` instance.
 The ``self.spec`` property holds the package's directed acyclic graph (DAG) of its dependencies.
-Each dependency's ``Spec``, accessed by name, has a ``prefix`` property that identifies its installation path.
+Each dependency's ``Spec``, accessed by name, has a ``prefix`` property containing its installation path.

 So let's add the configuration arguments for specifying the paths to the two concrete dependencies in the ``configure_args`` method of our